MovinIn/adventures-in-literature-and-film/README.md

 ### Terms
 `Colonialism`: a practice of domination which involves the subjugation of one pepole to another by conquest and control of one of these groups' lands and resources.
 ### Cast Away
+#### Terms
+`Modernity`: the condition of being modern.
+A set of cultural, political, economic, and spatial relationships that influence the nature of social life, the economy, and experience of time and space.
+Thinking about industrial matters.
+Going from farming and a peaceful life to having new problems spring up from the new modern way of life.
+#### Plot
 1. He needs his clock and Wilson (volleyball) for someone to talk to and have connection.
 His mental state has deteriorated.
 2.
 #### Significance of Time in Cast Away